lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_003_qute_products/README.md

 * Pull in a file `Products.java` by executing the following command in a terminal:

-`cmtc pull-template <root folder of exercise repo> src/main/java/com/lunatech/training/quarkus/Products.java`.
+`cmtc pull-template src/main/java/com/lunatech/training/quarkus/Products.java <root folder of exercise repo>`.

 * Create a new class named `ProductsResource`